Last updated on April 29.

 The rumors were further enforced in March of 2014 with a second rumor pointing towards the same ultra thin 12-inch MacBook, which may come without a fan assembly for silent operation and with a revamped trackpad design that doesn’t incorporate a mechanical button.

-It is unknown how the 12-inch MacBook will fit into the MacBook Air lineup, as Apple already produces 11 and 13-inch versions of the portable notebook.
-It is possible it will coexist with those products, but it could also replace one or both.
-Either way, the company is expected to release a new MacBook Air product later in 2014, possibly towards the end of the third quarter.
+It is unknown how the Retina 12-inch MacBook will fit into the MacBook Air lineup, as Apple already produces 11 and 13-inch versions of the portable notebook.
+It is possible it will coexist with those products, but it could also replace one or both as the Retina MacBook Pro gradually replaced the standard MacBook Pro.